stealth/crash/README.md

 Hiding by SNI
 -------------

-By default, the `crashd` whill show a banner upon connect to tell the peer major and minor version numbers.
-Censorship countries might block addresses wich show banners they dislike.
+By default, the `crashd` will show a banner upon connect to tell the peer major and minor version numbers.
+Censorship countries might block addresses which show banners they dislike.
 To combat this, *crash* allows for a TLS-only mode that is indistinguishable from a HTTPS session.
 Just start `crashd` with `-S` and give a semi-secret name (Server Name Indicator, SNI).
 Only clients that also use the correct `-S` parameter will reach the gate for authentication at all.
 Other TLS sessions